 Palo Alto is a well known brand in the network security space which includes competitors such as Fortinet (NASDAQ:FTNT), Check Point Software (NASDAQ:CHKP), and Cisco (NASDAQ:CSCO).

-As you can see below, Palo Alto Networks's revenue growth has been strong over the last two years, growing from quarterly revenue of $946 million in Q1 FY2021, to $1.56 billion.
+As you can see below, Palo Alto Networks's revenue growth has been strong over the last two years, growing from quarterly revenue of $1.02 billion in Q2 FY2021, to $1.66 billion.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Palo Alto Networks's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 70.4% in Q1.
+Palo Alto Networks's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 71.8% in Q2.

-Key Takeaways from Palo Alto Networks's Q1 Results
+Key Takeaways from Palo Alto Networks's Q2 Results

-With a market capitalization of $47.7 billion, more than $3.8 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $51.2 billion, more than $3.35 billion in cash and with positive free cash flow over the last twelve months, we're confident that Palo Alto Networks has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?